ianharris/c-ndarray-slice/README.md

 ## Testing

-Install the package; ideally in a virtual environment using `make install` and then run the tests using `make test`.
+Install the package (ideally in a virtual environment) using `make install` and then run the tests using `make test`.